 Following the basic policy, the Company has categorized risks into risks relating to business opportunities and risks relating to the performance of business activities, and each department of the Company and the Astellas Group companies proactively put the Company's risk management initiatives into practice.
-In particular, for matters specified as critical risks, risk mitigation measures are formulated under the direction of risk owners, and subsequently implemented.
+In particular, for matters specified as catastrophic risks, risk mitigation measures are formulated under the direction of risk owners, and subsequently implemented.
 In order to manage the risks more efficiently as a group, the Company has established "Global" and "Divisional" Risk and Resilience Committees.
-Furthermore, in response to the global spread of the Coronavirus Disease (COVID-19), the Company has set up the Global Crisis Management Team and started its activities since January 2020.
-However, crisis activities were closed in July 2022 as the situation had settled down worldwide.
+In response to the situation in Ukraine, the Company formed a crisis response team in February 2022 and has continued to monitor the impact on business activities.
+Furthermore, in response to the military conflict between Israel and Hamas, the Company formed a crisis response team in October 2023 to monitor the safety of local employees and the impact on product supply.